gilbruno/gilbruno/README.md

 ## About me

 - 🔭 I’m currently working for yesorno.bet.
 I'm the backend dev.
 Our technical stack : Nest.JS, TypeScript, Solidity, Flutter, Firebase, MemSQL, GitLab
-- 🌱 I’m currently learning Blockchain technologies
+- 🌱 I love Blockchain, Crypto, and beautifule blockchain use cases
 - 👯 I’m looking to collaborate on beautiful blockchain/dApps/Web3 projects
 - 🤔 I’m looking for a beautiful blockchain project to work on
 - 💬 Ask me about anything